OguraLab-HU/Cyborg-Swarm/README.md

    - Continuously moves towards the goal, guiding followers.

 2. **Follower Control**:
-   - Alternates between stimulated and random motion based on the number of nearby agents.
+   - Alternates between stimulated and random motions based on the density of nearby agents.

 3. **Output**:
    - Generates an animation (`animation.mp4`) showing follower (blue) and leader (red) positions over time.

 ## Running the Simulation

-1. Copy the code into a `.m` file.
-2. Run the file in MATLAB.
+1. Run the `TGI.m` file in MATLAB.
-3. The video `animation.mp4` will be saved in the working directory.
+2. The video `animation.mp4` will be saved in the working directory.

 ## Requirements